What does a Professor do?

 Professors work for universities as lecturers and researchers.
-A typical day for a professor includes teaching classes to graduate and undergraduate students.
-They're expected to publish academic papers in peer-reviewed journals.
+A typical day for a professor includes teaching classes to undergraduate and postgraduate students.
+They can also publish academic papers in peer-reviewed journals.
 Professors hold office hours to assist students who have difficulties with their courses.
 Occasionally, they give lectures at conferences.

-Being a professor is a good career once you have tenure.
-One of the advantages when you become a professor is enjoying extensive university privileges and eventual tenure.
-Most importantly, tenure represents permanent job stability.
+Being a professor is a good career once you have a permanent contract.
+One of the advantages when you become a professor is enjoying university privileges.
+Most importantly, permanent contracts represent permanent job stability.
 Teaching can also be a very rewarding experience.
-Professors are in the unique position of influencing the next generation.
-Also, they often participate in groundbreaking research.
+Professors are in the unique position of influencing the next generation while also participating in groundbreaking research.

-Professors' salaries are quite high.
-The average annual salary for a professor approaches £80,890 per year.
-Tenured professors are granted university housing, a transportation allowance, and many other financial benefits that increase the standard base salary.
+Professors' salaries are very high.
+The average annual salary for a professor approaches £93,796 per year.
+Permanent contracted professors are granted many other financial benefits that increase the standard base salary.
 Professors receive higher salaries when they increase their course load.

 Working as a professor isn't just about academic prowess.
-A difficult aspect of being a professor is handling the campus political environment, which can be volatile, so learn to navigate it while staying true to your ethics and values.
-It can also be challenging to balance your off-campus activities, research, and course instruction.
+A difficult aspect of being a professor is handling the university's political environment, which can be volatile to navigate while staying true to your ethics and values.
+It can also be challenging to balance activities, research and teaching to achieve a good work-life balance.

 Get anonymous career insights from your peers